Amanda Redman: Career

 Redman is the founder and principal of the Artists Theatre School.
 She directs an annual show which is performed at The Questors Theatre in Ealing.

 In 2018, she became a patron of Brighton Open Air Theatre.
 She told the Brighton Argus:

+In 2024, Redman was awarded an honorary benchership with Middle Temple.
+In the same year, she became a trustee of the Royal Theatrical Fund.